A Peek Into The Markets: U.S. Stock Futures Signal Higher Start On Wall Street

 Pre-open movers

-Oil prices traded mixed as Brent crude futures fell 0.33 percent to trade at $53.60 per barrel, while US WTI crude futures gained 0.61 percent to trade at $47.77 a barrel.
+Oil prices traded lower as Brent crude futures fell 0.27 percent to trade at $55.47 per barrel, while US WTI crude futures dropped 0.12 percent to trade at $49.83 a barrel.

 A Peek Into Global Markets

-European markets were higher today, with the Spanish Ibex Index rising 1.55 percent, STOXX Europe 600 Index climbing 0.94 percent and German DAX 30 index gaining 1.06 percent.
-The UK's FTSE index was trading HIGHER by 0.36 percent, while French CAC 40 Index surged 1.10 percent.
+European markets were higher today, with the Spanish Ibex Index rising 0.69 percent, STOXX Europe 600 Index climbing 0.37 percent and German DAX 30 index gaining 0.34 percent.
+The UK's FTSE index was trading higher by 0.45 percent, while French CAC 40 Index rose 0.33 percent.

-In Asian markets, Japan’s Nikkei Stock Average rose 1.41 percent, Hong Kong’s Hang Seng Index climbed 1.04 percent, China’s Shanghai Composite Index rose 0.33 percent and India’s BSE Sensex rose 0.61 percent.
+In Asian markets, Japan’s Nikkei Stock Average rose 0.52 percent, Hong Kong’s Hang Seng Index gained 1.27 percent, China’s Shanghai Composite Index rose 0.28 percent and India’s BSE Sensex climbed 0.47 percent.

 Broker Recommendation